RamezIssac/django-tabular-permissions/README.rst

   You can use this option to get a hold of the whole ordered dict and shuffle its content around moving models from one app to the other and do all kind of crazy stuff to get just the right table of permissions.

+custom_permissions_customization_func
+  A dotted path function to control the "extra" permissions which will be displayed on the default django widget.
+  Suppose a model is removed, or an app is commented out of `INSTALLED_APPS`; its permissions are still in the permissions table, and it will be picked up.
+  Use this function to manipulate and order those permissions and return them .
+  The permissions are passed a list of tuples , like this ``[(perm_id, perm_name), (perm_id, perm_name), ...]``

 JavaScript:
 -----------